dorfmam/main/README.md

 <h1> Hi there!
 I'm Caio Dorfmam 👋🏻 </h1>

 <p>
 I'm a back-end developer passionate about technology and constantly striving for self-improvement.
 I have a strong interest in API development and aim to become a full-stack developer.
-Currently, I am working on an automation project using Python and SQL while also developing a web form to interact with the back-end.
+Currently, I'm working on an automation project using Python and SQL while also developing a web form to interact with the back-end.
 </p>

 <h2> Tools and Technlogies </h2>